Property Management

 Package Pricing available for high volume purchases.
 All of the above database searches are live and in real time.

 The Pareto Principal known as the 80/20 rule dictates that 80 percent of landlording problems will come from 20 percent of tenants.
 But most of these problems can be eliminated by properly screening tenants.
 This is done by checking three basic areas: credit history, past tenant behavior and employment history.
+The first step is to require all prospective tenants to fill out a written rental application that should include the following basic information: